The radio signal of PSR B0950+08 is detected over the whole pulse phase: conclusion and discussions

 To determine the emission properties of the bridge regions, the distribution of the radio emission signals at certain pulse longitude is also considered.
-This method reveal the emission properties through the distribution of the noise and radio emission at each pulse phase bin of the folded data, which follow different statistics laws.
-Apparently, the fluctuation of the noise follows the Gaussian distribution, and this statistics property is different with the log-normal distribution of the radio emission signals of the normal pulse \citep[][]{2004ApJ...610..948C}.
+This method reveal the emission properties through the distribution of the noise and radio emission at each pulse phase bin of the folded data, which follow different statistical laws.
+Apparently, the fluctuation of the noise follows the Gaussian distribution, and this statistical property is different with the log-normal distribution of the radio emission signals of the normal pulse~\citep[][]{2001ApJ...563L..65C}.
 This property may cause that the distribution of the emission at the on-pulse phase interval is asymmetric.
-The statistical results are shown in Fig.~\ref{stat}.
+The statistical results are shown in the bottom panel of Fig.~\ref{stat}, and the number of single pulses with fixed radio emission intensity at each pulse phase is represented by different colors.
 From this figure, it faintly shows that the distribution of the upper and lower of the maximum distribution point (the red points) at each pulse phase bin is asymmetric.
-Moreover, the dispersion of the upper area is greater than the lower, and this distribution characteristics supports that there is radio emission components at the each pulse phase bin.
-Compared with this method, the function $\Theta(n)$ is better revealing the emission properties, because the conclusion of the $\Theta(n)$ is not influenced by the RFI in time domain.

-Although the relatively minimum levels as the baseline position is not suitable for the whole phase radiation pulsar, the determination of the baseline is surely difficult.
-The baseline changing with time will affect the baseline determination, and this effect can be eliminated through the flattening of the baseline evolution in each individual pulse with considering the narrow pulse phase property of the individual pulse.
-Meanwhile, the radiation intensity of PSR B0950$+$08 is influenced by the effect of the interstellar scintillation \citep[][]{2008ARep...52..736S}, which would also influence determining the baseline.

-PSR B0950$+$08 is a nearby and bright radio pulsar, and its whole phase radiation phenomenon is detected for the first time.
-Up to now, similar properties have also been discovered in PSR B1929$+$10 and in some millisecond pulsars, and all these pulsars have been reported that the emission covers an unusually wide range of pulse longitude \citep[e.g.][]{2004MNRAS.351..808M,2015MNRAS.449.3223D}.
-Consequently, the baselines for the observation of this type of pulsars need to be determined with caution.
+To better illustrate the asymmetry of the whole pulse longitudes, a longitude-resolved test statistics such as Anderson-Darling test is also used with the null hypothesis that the distribution of each longitude comes from Gaussian distribution~\citep[][]{Stephens1974}.
+The Anderson-Darling statistics are shown in the top panel of Fig.~\ref{stat} as black points, and the red points represent the results, which are derived from the simulated random data with Gaussian distribution.
+It demonstrates that the distribution at each longitude deviates the Gaussian distribution, which is consistent with the distribution characteristics in the bottom panel.
+Although it seems that the above method can also reveal the emission in the bridge regions, the flux distribution at each phase bin may be affected by weak RFI in frequency domain and non-linear response of the instrument.
+In contrast, the $\Theta(n)$-function would be better since that it just refers to the radiation variation characteristics in time domain.